"A magical place to escape, breath, reconnect with the basics, the land and the tradition."

 A generous breakfast, served between 8:30 am and 10am.

-In the menu, locally produced products, organic as often as possible, fresh fruits juices, homemade pastries and bread, honey from Normandy or nearby Picardy, homemade jams from the berries harvested in the backyard garden, which also provides fresh fruits during summer.
+In the menu, locally produced products, organic as often as possible, fresh fruits juices, homemade pastries and organic leaven bread, honey from Normandy or nearby Picardy, homemade jams from the berries harvested in the backyard garden, yogurts and cheese from the farmer market.
+Fresh fruits sourced as soon as possible from the orchard.

 The organically produced flour that we use to make the bread is produced 5km away from our house, by a farmer who carefully select his wheat, and the eggs are gracefully offered by our chicken flock.